-- Typically, a modeler will want to shock exogenous variables (i.e. the ones that appear with the suffix .FX), or tax rates. - In the GAMS file, there are three examples of shocks: - 25% increase of international import price of agriculture - 50% decrease of the indirect tax rates on all commodities - 20% increase of public expenditures
+- Typically, a modeler will want to shock exogenous variables (i.e. the ones that appear with the suffix .FX), or tax rates. - In the GAMS file, there is an example of a gradual complete elimination of import duties.

-- The file RESULTS PEP 1-1.GMS will automatically produce two files containing the solution values of all variables in the model. - These files are called RESULTS.
+- The files RESULTS PEP 1-t BAU.GMS and RESULTS PEP 1-t SIM1.GMS will automatically produce two files containing both the reference values (usually referred to as BAU, "business as usual") and the solution values of all variables in the model. - These files are called RESULTS.
 Their contents are identical, but their formats are different.
 One of them has a GDX extension, and it can be opened directly in GAMS; the other has an XLS extension, and it can be opened in Excel. - The user will find both files in the same directory where all other files are located and where she/he defined his project.